JohnMunsch/selfhelp/README.md

 # selfhelp

+**Note: Super important.
+Everything written below is about what selfhelp will be.
+I'm still working on it and it's not quite there yet, though it's coming along quickly.
+**

 ## Overview

 **selfhelp** is not exactly a library, it's more of an example set of code which demonstrates a Node.js server capable of running from the command line which has a web based UI and self updating to new versions.

-It's automatically checks for new versions and then (either manually or automatically) downloads, verifies, installs, and restarts itself.
+It automatically checks for new versions and then (either manually or automatically) downloads, verifies, installs, and restarts itself.

 Using this as a starting point you could start out an application the same way Google started out the Chrome browser, as an app capable of installing a new version of itself and almost nothing else.
 Then build upon that with new versions and know your users are upgrading because it's easy to do so.